ckeditor/ckeditor5/docs/updating/nim-migration/predefined-builds.md

 2. Add the `<link>` and `<script>` tags to include the editor's styles and code.

-	2.1 If you only use the open-source editor:
+	2.1 If you only use the open-source features:

 	```html
 	<link rel="stylesheet" href="https://cdn.ckeditor.com/ckeditor5/{@var ckeditor5-version}/ckeditor5.css" />